kroki/glxoffload/README.md

 ## Installation

-Assuming Bumblebee is already [installed and operational] (http://duxyng.wordpress.com/2012/01/26/finally-working-nvidia-optimus-on-fedora/) the following packages have to be installed:
+Assuming Bumblebee and a proprietary discrete video card driver are already [installed and operational] (http://duxyng.wordpress.com/2012/01/26/finally-working-nvidia-optimus-on-fedora/) the following packages have to be installed: